MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/planning-and-implementing-your-azure-rights-management-tenant-key.md

 ---
+# required metadata

-title: Planning and implementing your Azure Rights Management tenant key ms.custom: na ms.reviewer: na ms.service: rights-management ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms.assetid: f0d33c5f-a6a6-44a1-bdec-5be1bc8e1e14
+title: Planning and implementing your Azure Rights Management tenant key | Azure RMS
+description:
+keywords:
-author: Cabailey
+author: cabailey
+manager: mbaldwin
+ms.date: 04/28/2016
+ms.topic: article
+ms.prod: azure
+ms.service: rights-management
+ms.technology: techgroup-identity
+ms.assetid: f0d33c5f-a6a6-44a1-bdec-5be1bc8e1e14

+# optional metadata

+#ROBOTS:
+#audience:
+#ms.devlang:
+ms.reviewer: esaggese
+ms.suite: ems
+#ms.tgt_pltfrm:
+#ms.custom:

 ---

 # Planning and Implementing Your Azure Rights Management Tenant Key
 Use the information in this article to help you plan for and manage your Rights Management (RMS) tenant key for Azure RMS.
 For example, instead of Microsoft managing your tenant key (the default), you might want to manage your own tenant key to comply with specific regulations that apply to your organization.
 Managing your own tenant key is also referred to as bring your own key, or BYOK.